 LIBOR: LIBOR is the short form of London Interbank Offered Rate.

-Limit Order: Placing buy or sell order at a specific rate or better rate than the specific rate.
+Limit Order: Placing buy or sell orders at a specific rate or better rate than the specific rate.

-Long Position (Long): Long Position is a situation when dealer purchases a currency more than his immediate requirement.
-Naturally when one currency is in long some other currency will be in short which can be a local currency.
+Long Position (Long): Long Position is a situation when a dealer purchases a currency more than his immediate requirement.
+Naturally when one currency is long some other currency will be short which can be a local currency.

 Maturity Date: Due date of an exchange contract.
-It is the date of which effective settlement of contract between two parties.
+It is the date of effective settlement of the contract between two parties.

-Mine: Earlier days, the telephonic expression some time used to indicate that the contracting party is willing to buy at the rate offered by the quoting bank.
-The term can lead to misunderstanding some dealer used to indicate that “I buy” or “I take”
+Mine: In earlier days, the telephonic expression some sometimes used to indicate that the contracting party is willing to buy at the rate offered by the quoting bank.
+The term can lead to misunderstanding some dealers use to indicate that “I buy” or “I take”

-One-way market: In one-way market, the participants are either only sellers or only buyers.
+One-way market: In a one-way market, the participants are either only sellers or only buyers.

-Outright: A normal foreign exchange transaction involving either purchase or sale of a currency.
+Outright: A normal foreign exchange transaction involving either the purchase or sale of a currency.

-Outright limit: Outright limit is a limit where a dealer is allowed to carry over net long or short position in one or more currencies into next dealing day.
+Outright limit: Outright limit is a limit where a dealer is allowed to carry over the net long or short position in one or more currencies into the next dealing day.

-Over-valuation: Over-valuation refers to the exchange rate of a currency, which is in excess of its actual purchasing power parity.
+Over-valuation: Over-valuation refers to the exchange rate of a currency, which is more than its actual purchasing power parity.
 If a national currency is overvalued the demand for goods of that country in a competitive market will be reduced.

-Package deal: A deal in which number of exchange/or deposit orders have to be simultaneously fulfilled.
+Package deal: A deal in which the number of exchange/or deposit orders have to be simultaneously fulfilled.